Find out how the UK, USA, UAE, KSA, EU, Australia, & India are responding to “code red” climate alert.

 However, as of March 2020, the BBC reported that nearly two-thirds of UK homes fail to meet long-term energy efficiency targets.
 Dr. Tim Forman, a research academic at the University of Cambridge's Centre for Sustainable Development, stated that only a national project of scale would now be enough to help the UK meet its 2050 net zero carbon target.

-More recently, in February 2021, the Architects Climate Action Network (ACAN) called the UK construction industry’s carbon footprint “a national scandal.”
+In February 2021, the Architects Climate Action Network (ACAN) called the UK construction industry’s carbon footprint “a national scandal.”
 The group is calling for the urgent introduction of legislation to regulate embodied carbon emissions in the UK.

 USA Ramps Up Efforts—Again